-- Each participant must be familiar with R. The main software used for the workshop will be R/RStudio, therefore we strongly recommend that participants have a basic understanding of this software prior to attending the Training.
+Each participant must be familiar with R. The main platform used for the workshop will be RStudio Cloud, therefore we strongly recommend that participants have a basic understanding of R/RStudio prior to attending the Training.

-- Each participant is required to bring a personal laptop with R/RStudio installed prior to the first day of the workshop, as all lab sessions will be done on your personal laptop.
-R is available for free download and installation on Mac, PC, and Linux devices.
-Please review the R Installation Guide below.
+Each participant is required to have a free, basic RStudio Cloud account prior to the first day of the workshop, as all lab sessions will be done on this platform.

 If you have any specific questions about R and R studio in the context of the Machine Learning Boot Camp, please email us.

-Jean Feng, PhD, Department of Biostatistics and Epidemiology, School of Medicine, University of California, San Francisco.
+Jean Feng, PhD, Assistant Professor, Department of Epidemiology and Biostatistics, University of California, San Francisco.
 Dr. Feng's research interests include the interpretability and reliability of machine learning methods for biomedical applications, particularly those involving black-box models.

 Training scholarships are available for the Machine Learning Boot Camp.

-"The workshop introduce up-to-date concepts and provide training using timely examples with well-integrated insights." - Postdoc from MIT, June 2020 virtual training
+"The workshop introduces up-to-date concepts and provide training using timely examples with well-integrated insights." - Postdoc from MIT, June 2020 virtual training

 "Exceeded my expectations.
-Covered both conventional and cutting-edge methods of machine learning with both depth and breadth, implementing on real-world examples." - Student from Mount Sinai, June 2020 virtual training
+Covered both conventional and cutting-edge methods of machine learning with both depth and breadth, implemented on real-world examples." - Student from Mount Sinai, June 2020 virtual training

 "This boot camp was excellent in providing an introduction to machine learning.
 The quality of instruction was outstanding." - Victoria C., Research Biostatistician from Weill Cornell Medicine, 2019